sanchorodrigo03/Repositorio-Clase5/README.md

 I like 🍕, ⚽, 🎮

-I love also :sunny: , :hamburger: and :chocolate:
+I love also :sunny: , :hamburger: and 🍫